epistemik-co/staple-api/home/README.md

 ## What is it?

-**Staple API** is a lightweight GraphQL-based API for an easy management of **knowledge graphs** across different back-ends and virtualized as linked data via JSON-LD.
+**Staple API** is a lightweight GraphQL-based API for a uniform management of **knowledge graphs**, virtualized as linked data via JSON-LD, on top of different data storage back-ends.

 ## What is for?